History of Romania: Transition to free market (1990–2004)

-After the fall of Ceauşescu, the National Salvation Front (FSN) led by Ion Iliescu introduced partial multi-party democratic and free market measures.
+After the fall of Ceaușescu, the National Salvation Front (FSN) led by Iliescu introduced partial multi-party democratic and free market measures.
 A university professor with family roots in the Communist Party, Petre Roman, was named prime minister of the new government, which mostly consisted of former communist officials.
 The government initiated modest free market reforms.
-Several major political parties of the pre-war era, the National Christian Democrat Peasant's Party (PNŢ-CD), the National Liberal Party (PNL), and the Romanian Social Democratic Party (PSDR), were reconstituted.
+Several major political parties of the pre-war era, the National Christian Democrat Peasant's Party (PNȚ-CD), the National Liberal Party (PNL), and the Romanian Social Democratic Party (PSDR), were reconstituted.

-In April 1990, after several major political rallies that January), a sit-in protest questioning the legitimacy of the government began in University Square, Bucharest, organized by the main opposition parties.
-The protest became ongoing mass demonstration known as the Golaniad.
-The protesters accused the FSN of being made up of former Communists and members of the Securitate.
-Presidential and parliamentary elections were held on 20 May 1990.
-Taking advantage of FSN's tight control of the national radio and television, Iliescu won 85% of the vote.
-The FSN secured two-thirds of the seats in Parliament.
-Though most protesters left University Square after the government gained a large parliamentary majority, a minority deemed the results undemocratic and demanded the exclusion from political life of the former high-ranking Communist Party members.
+From April to June 1990, a series of anti-government protests known as the Golaniad took place in Bucharest's University Square, against the FSN consisting of several former Communists and Securitate officials.
+General elections were held on 20 May 1990, the first free ones since 1937.
+Benefitting from the FSN's tight media control, Iliescu won the presidency with 85% of the vote, whilst the FSN secured two-thirds of the seats in Parliament.
+Although most protesters left University Square after the elections, a minority deemed the results illegitimate and demanded the exclusion from political life of the former high-ranking Communist Party members.
 The peaceful demonstrations degenerated into violence; some of the protesters attacked the police headquarters, national television station, and the Foreign Ministry.
-After the police failed to bring the demonstrators to order, Ion Iliescu called on the "men of good will" to defend the state institutions in Bucharest.
+After the police failed to bring the demonstrators to order, Iliescu called on the "men of good will" to defend the state institutions in Bucharest.

 Various worker groups from Romania's industrial platforms responded, some of them engaged in altercations with the protesters.
 The coal miners of the Jiu Valley, thousands of whom arrived in Bucharest on 14 June, were the most visible and politically influential.
 According to the miners, most of the violence was perpetrated by government agents who were agitating the crowds.
 Some of the counter-protesters attacked the headquarters and private residences of opposition leaders.
 Later parliamentary inquiries showed members of the government intelligence services were involved in the instigation and manipulation of both the protesters and the miners, and in June 1994, a Bucharest court found two former Securitate officers guilty of ransacking and stealing $100,000 from the house of a leading opposition politician.
-Petre Roman's government fell in late September 1991, when the miners returned to Bucharest to demand higher salaries.
-A technocrat, Theodor Stolojan, was appointed to head an ad interim/acting government until new elections could be held.
+Roman's government fell in late September 1991, when the miners returned to Bucharest to demand higher salaries.
+A technocrat, Theodor Stolojan, was appointed to head an interim government until new elections could be held.

-New constitution
+1991 constitution

-In December 1991, a new constitution was drafted and subsequently adopted, after a popular referendum, which, however, attracted criticism from international observers.
-The constitution was most recently revised by a national referendum on 18–19 October 2003, and took effect on 29 October 2003.
+In the first referendum in post-Decembrist Romania, a new constitution was adopted in 1991, being revised in 2003.
+In 2018, 93.4% of the electorate voted in favor of amending the constitution definition of family in order to prohibit same-sex marriage, although the change was not implemented due to an only 21% voter turnout.